cogment/cogment-doc/src/cogment/cogment-low-level-api-guide/grpc.md

 }
 ```

--   UNKNOWN: Should not be used (requirements of protobuf enums to have a 0 default value).
+-   UNKNOWN: Should not be used (it's a requirement of protobuf enums to have a 0 default value).
 -   INITIALIZING: The trial is in the process of starting.
 -   PENDING: The trial is waiting for its final parameters, before running.
 -   RUNNING: The trial is running.